dsusco/tp.net-armageddon.org/_site/_units/manta.md

   - "transport"
 notes:
   |
     May transport 20 infantry units or Broadside Battlesuits; plus four armoured vehicle or light vehicle units (except Broadside Battlesuits); Tetra count as one-third of a unit each, rounding up.
 Crisis Battlesuits count as two units each.
-Critical Hit Effect: The unit looses <em>Tau deflector shield</em>.
+Critical Hit Effect: The unit looses _Tau deflector shield_.
 Subsequent critical hits cause an extra point of damage.
 weapons:
   -
     id: "twin-heavy-rail-cannons"